 The Company has entered into an administrative services agreement (the "Administrative Services Agreement") with the Manager.
-Pursuant to the terms of the Administrative Services Agreement, the Manager provides us with support services, including the services of Mr. Pollett (our CEO) and Mr. Paquette (our CFO), as well as finance and accounting, internal audit, claims management, policy wording, modeling software licenses, office space, information technology, human resources and administrative support.
+Pursuant to the terms of the Administrative Services Agreement, the Manager provides us with support services, including the services of our CEO and our CFO, as well as finance and accounting, internal audit, claims management, policy wording, modeling software licenses, office space, information technology, human resources and administrative support.
 The Manager has the right to sub-contract the provision of these services (other than the services of our CEO and CFO) to a third-party.

-At the time of the IPO, Mr. Paquette agreed to serve as our interim CFO and we intended to hire a permanent CFO within 24 months of the IPO.
-During the fourth quarter of 2014, the Board formally appointed Mr. Paquette as our CFO.
-No changes were made to the support services fees charged to us by the Manager under the Administrative Services Agreement as a result of Mr. Paquette's formal appointment as our CFO.
+During the third quarter of 2015, the Board formally appointed Mr. Adam Szakmary as our CEO in place of our previous CEO, Mr. William Pollett, following his resignation from the position.
+During the fourth quarter of 2015, the Board formally appointed Mr. Greg Garside as our CFO in place of our previous CFO, Mr. Michael Paquette, following his resignation from the position.
+No changes were made to the support services fees charged to us by the Manager under the Administrative

+Services Agreement as a result of either the appointment of Mr. Szakmary as our CEO or the appointment of Mr. Garside as our CFO.

-Neither Mr. Pollett nor Mr. Paquette receives any compensation directly from us for their services.
-Rather, Mr. Pollett's services as CEO are deemed to be encompassed within the management fee we are charged by the Manager under the Investment Management Agreement and Mr. Paquette's services as CFO are directly charged to us by the Manager under the Administrative Services Agreement.
+Neither Mr. Szakmary nor Mr. Garside receives any compensation directly from us for their services.
+Rather, Mr. Szakmary's services as CEO are deemed to be encompassed within the management fee we are charged by the Manager under the Investment Management Agreement and Mr. Garside's services as CFO are directly charged to us by the Manager under the Administrative Services Agreement.